Last Updated on

 Factor In the Window Location

 Window air conditioning systems generally perform a better job blowing air in one direction.
 That is one problem if your window is not centered on the wall.
 To evenly cool your home, you will have to direct air to the center, so check to find out whether your AC is required to blow air to the right or the left.
 Some have fan arms that rotating.

 Install It Correctly

 To get the most from your air conditioner and heater window unit it must be appropriately installed.
-Most units are intended for double hung windows.
+Most units are intended for double-hung windows.
 If you’ve casement windows, you really should consider purchasing a through the wall air conditioner.
 Ensure that your window unit is level so that it drains properly.
-And move any heat generating devices such as a Television or lamp away from the unit.
-Choosing right one will also reduce the air conditioner installation cost a lot.
+And move any heat-generating devices such as a Television or lamp away from the unit.
+Choosing the right one will also reduce the air conditioner installation cost a lot.

 Check Filter Location

-Be sure you may easily access the filter for cleaning, something you will be doing regularly to keep the unit in tip top condition.
-It also helps to reduce the air conditioner leaking water inside problem that we faced regularly.
+Be sure you may easily access the filter for cleaning, something you will be doing regularly to keep the unit in tip-top condition.
+It also helps to reduce the air conditioner leaking water inside the problem that we faced regularly.

 Consider Intelligent Cooling

 Some air conditioners have gotten smarter, helping you to control and adjust them from the smartphone.
 You can also manage to interconnect them to other cooling units at your residence.

 Watch the Warranty